-In the exciting final year, students refine the art of independent working.
-You will get the opportunity to study the field of mechatronics, with investigation and analysis into robotics and future trends.
+In the exciting final year, you’ll aim to refine the art of independent working.
+You will get the opportunity2 to study the field of systems engineering and control, embedded systems and project management, with investigation and analysis into varieties of industry-standard projects and future trends.
 Working autonomously, you will develop the skills needed to excel in a modern engineering environment and refine your capacity to engage effectively with the application of modern technologies.
-Students who successfully complete their final year are awarded a BEng (Hons) degree in Electro-Mechanical Engineering.
+When you successfully complete your final year, you’ll be awarded a BEng (Hons) degree in Electro-Mechanical Engineering.

 This module will prepare you with the skills and knowledge needed in constructing an efficient Internet of Things (IoT) system.
-In the first part of the module, we will study features of high-level languages and develop an understanding of software programs and reasoning principles.
-In the second part, you will learn to build a secure and sophisticated IoT system using an embedded device.
+In the first part of the module, you will study the features of high-level languages and develop an understanding of software programmes and reasoning principles.
+In the second part, you'll learn to build a secure and sophisticated IoT system using an embedded device.

-This module aims to actively involve you in employing management solutions and practices towards managing and organising the final year project: from developing a project proposal, identifying the main contributions and scheduling their tasks, to resource management and budgeting.
-The scope of the module includes an investigation of practices and standards for quality and safety management, and their applicability to the final year project.
-You will explore topics such as leadership, time management and motivation through individual and team building activities.
+This module is designed to actively involve you in employing management solutions and practices towards managing and organising the final year project: from developing a project proposal, identifying the main contributions and scheduling their tasks, to resource management and budgeting.
+The scope of the module includes an investigation of practices and standards for quality and safety management and their applicability to the final-year project.
+You will explore topics such as leadership, time management and motivation through individual and team-building activities.

 The final year project will be to implement an Engineering Project proposal.
 There will be no formal teaching, but support will be provided through blended learning and one-to-one support.
 The project topics may come from a number of sources, including personal interests and external clients.
 Some of these may involve several people working on different aspects of the same project.
 The activities carried out during the project will comprise implementation, review, research, presentation and reporting.